Miralem Sulejmani: Young Boys

 On 9 June 2015, Benfica announced that Sulejmani had joined Swiss club Young Boys.

 He was part of the Young Boys squad that won the 2017–18 Swiss Super League, their first league title in 32 years.
 Sulejmani left Young Boys after the 2021–22 Swiss Super League season ended.

 Železničar Inđija

 After a year and a half without club, on 18 January 2024, Sulejmani joined Serbian third division club Železničar Inđija.

 International career

-Sulejmani was named in Zvonko Živković's 18-man squad for the 2007 UEFA European Under-19 Football Championship.
+Sulejmani was named in Zvonko Živković's 18-man squad for the 2007 UEFA European Under-19 Championship.
 On 7 September 2008 he converted two penalties for the under-21s in their 8–0 demolition of Hungary in a qualifying match for the 2009 European Championships.

 Sulejmani made his debut for the senior team on 6 February 2008, in a friendly with Macedonia in Skopje.
 He netted his first international goal on 12 September 2012, against Wales for the 2014 FIFA World Cup qualifiers (6–1 win).
 He earned a total of 20 caps (1 goal), and his final international was a March 2016 friendly match away against Estonia.